Enhancement of Rural Connectivity by Recycling TV Towers with Massive MIMO Techniques: Introduction

 \section{Introduction}

-\subsection{Digital Divide}
+\subsubsection{Digital Divide}

 People in developed countries are benefiting from the experience offered by 4G and 5G communication systems in their work, education, health system, social life, and entertainment.
-On the other side, around $3$ billion people in undeveloped countries and rural areas in some developed countries are still not-connected or under-connected, a problem globally known as the “digital divide”~\cite{yaacoub2020key,ahmmed2022digital,dang2021big}.
+On the other side, around $3$ billion people in undeveloped countries and rural areas in some developed countries are still not-connected or under-connected, a problem globally known as the “digital divide”~\cite{yaacoub2020key,feltrin2021potential}.
 These regions generally suffer from bad infrastructures with regular power outages and lack of roads and transportation, or have a low density of population.
 Such reasons have made the cost of deploying cellular sites in rural regions not economically viable.
 Operators need to account for powering and backhauling costs in their business models and compare them with possible revenues to take deployment decisions.

-\subsection{Wireless Connectivity and Super Cells}
+\subsubsection{Wireless Connectivity and Super Cells}

-Nowadays, and especially after the spread of the COVID-19 pandemic, providing ubiquitous connectivity is becoming a necessity and is gaining more interest~\cite{yaacoub2020key,ahmmed2022digital,garrity2020last,zhang2021challenges,Castellanos2021,dang2021big,osoro2021techno,dang2020should,chiaraviglio2017bringing,pirinen2019wireless,harri2021,Chaoub}.
+Nowadays, providing ubiquitous connectivity is becoming a necessity and is gaining more interest~\cite{yaacoub2020key,osoro2021techno,feltrin2021potential}.
 Maintaining a seamless connectivity is mandatory for efficient online education, remote working, e-governance, and online business.
 To this end, recent efforts in 6G communications are focused on decreasing the digital divide gap to meet future sustainable hyper-connectivity demands~\cite{yaacoub2020key}.